Michel Chossudovsky’s most recent research on the alleged ISIS terror in Paris, as well as the Radisson Hotel terror in Bamako, Mali, is discussed.

 I’m speaking with economist and director of the Centre for Research on Globalization, Michel Chossudovsky.
 Today’s show, State Terrorism : Franco-American Style.
 I’m Bonnie Faulkner.
 This is Guns and Butter.

 Michel Chossudovsky : Then they have to confront Russia, because Russia is going after the real terrorist.
-I think that one of the dimensions of this particular tack is that they need now a mechanism or a pretext to undermine Russia’s endeavors, which consist essentially in destroying the foot soldiers of the Western Military Alliance, which are the terrorists – these various entities, which are supported covertly by the CIA, by MI6, by Mossad, and which are integrated by special forces in permanent liaison with the Western Military Alliance.
+I think that one of the dimensions of this particular Paris attack is that they need now a mechanism or a pretext to undermine Russia’s endeavors, which consists essentially in destroying the foot soldiers of the Western Military Alliance, who are the terrorists – these various entities, which are supported covertly by the CIA, by MI6, by Mossad, and which are integrated by special forces in permanent liaison with the Western Military Alliance.
 These foot soldiers have their commanders and those commanders also liaise with NATO and the United States.

 The fact is that Israel is also behind the terrorists and we don’t even need to speculate on that.
 They’ve actually said that they have a facility in the Golan Heights.
 They’re bringing wounded terrorists from Syria into the Golan Heights, with hospital facilities.
 They have Israeli advisors within the terrorist formations and so on.
 We have photo ops again of Netanyahu with terrorist commanders being given hospital treatment in the Golan Heights.

 The issue is that what we’re discussing here will not be given coverage in the mainstream media and the public is drowned with a humanitarian discourse.
 Innocent people are being killed and it’s those events where terrorists attack innocent people which ultimately create within everybody this feeling of solidarity, this feeling of fear as well.
 Ultimately, when people die we feel it.